tweag/monad-bayes/docs/probprog.md

 Other probabilistic programming languages with fairly similar APIs include WebPPL and Gen. This cognitive-science oriented introduction to [WebPPL](https://probmods.org/) is an excellent resource for learning about probabilistic programming.
 The [tutorials for Gen](https://www.gen.dev/tutorials/) are also very good, particularly for learning about traces.

-# Specifying distributions
+## Specifying distributions

-A distribution in monad-bayes over a set {math}`X`, is of type:
+A distribution in monad-bayes over a set $X$, is of type:

 ```haskell
 MonadMeasure m => m X